clntsf/dir/README.md

 ### Lab work: the [*spl_widgets*](https://pypi.org/project/spl-widgets/) package

-Since 2020 I have been working at the
+Since the summer of 2019 I have been working at the Barnard Speech Perception Laboratory in various capacities, most recently in developing a series of in-house tools to enable (or streamline) the use of a variety of common lab tasks as well as experimental transformations required for the testing of research hypotheses.
+A summary of these modules and a brief timeline of the work I have done is as follows:

  - #### Initial specifications and context